top of page

 In 2016, Mummy Stories was created as a platform to share contemporary research on human remains in museums, and to give individuals a voice in the conversation on the retention, study, and display of human remains in museums.

-Over the years, Mummy Stories has evolved to.
+Over the years, Mummy Stories has evolved too.
 It went from a platform dedicated to exploring Egyptian human remains in museums, to a more encompassing project that explores displaced and displayed human remains in museums and culture more generally.
 It went from collecting public stories, to fostering conversations, hosting guest blogs by emerging museum leaders, and hosting events around the UK and Europe.
-It is soon going to be a book, Mummified, published by Manchester University Press, with more engagement projects in the work too!
+It is now also a book, Mummified, published by Manchester University Press in June 2022, with more engagement projects in the work too!

 But the ethos of Mummy Stories remains the same: the change we want to see in the display, study and retention of human remains in museums starts with better, more human, more accessible conversations, and with greater awareness of the historical past, greater understanding of the contemporary debates, and much greater listening and care for the communities linked to the bodies that museums host.